Afghan Hound Temperament: Majestic, dignified and not for the faint-hearted

 In today's post, we'll be discussing the pros and cons of owning an Afghan Hound.
 Not really the usual dog you catch running around in the woodlands.
-If you ever had the special joy of meeting one or being granted an audience, you'll be probably taken aback by their dramatically long coat and almost royal attitude.
+If you ever had the unique joy of meeting one or being granted an audience, you'll be probably taken aback by their dramatically long coat and almost royal attitude.
+The Afghan Hounds temperament is pretty unique.
 So without further ado, let's jump right in!

 History of the Afghan Hound

-The modern Afghan Hound came from the so known Ghazni strain from Kabul after the First World War and was imported into the UK.
+The modern Afghan Hound came from the known Ghazni strain from Kabul after the First World War and was imported into the UK.

-Average weight is 56lbs which requires a sufficient amount of food to keep a healthy weight.
+The average weight is 56lbs which requires a sufficient amount of food to keep a healthy weight.

 What is it like to live with an Afghan Hound?

-On the first glance, the Afghan Hound is nothing but impressive.
+At first glance, the Afghan Hound is nothing but impressive.
 He or She is like a king or queen looking down at their kingdom.
 But there is so much more than meets the eye with these ones.
 The Afghan Hound is definitely not for the uncommitted dog lover.

-Lets begin with the fact that Afghan hounds are sighthounds.
+Let's begin with the fact that Afghan hounds are sighthounds.
 Regular exercise is essential to maintain good health.
-This dog is an athlete after all, build to hunt in the deserts of Afghanistan.
-According to the BKC, they require at least 2 hours exercise a day.
-They have an instinct to hunt, so if you have a garden make sure its properly fenced.
-Recall should be trained, but bear in mind you cannot take the sight hound out of the Afghan Hound.
+This dog is an athlete, after all, built to hunt in the deserts of Afghanistan.
+According to the BKC, they require at least 2 hours of exercise a day.
+They have an instinct to hunt, so if you have a garden make sure it's appropriately fenced.
+Recall should be trained, but bear in mind you cannot take the sighthound out of the Afghan Hound.

-They're generally good with children but as with all breeds, don't leave them unattended as they won't suffer fools gladly.
-Especially, if they haven't been socialised from a young age.
+They're generally good with children, but as with all breeds, don't leave them unattended as they won't suffer fools gladly.
+Especially if they haven't been socialised from a young age.

-There is so much to consider, that we recommend speaking with a knowledgeable breeder or specialised groomer to get all the correct details per stage.
+There is so much to consider that we recommend speaking with a knowledgeable breeder or specialised groomer to get all the correct details per stage.

-If you take your Afghan for a walk in woodlands, be prepared to brush and pull twigs and grass out of the hair after every walk.
-If you don't have the time, this dog breed is not for you.
+If you take your Afghan to the woodlands, be prepared to brush and pull twigs and grass out of the coat after every walk.
+This dog breed is not for you if you don't have the time.

 Afghan Hound temperament in a nutshell

-Grooming is a time-consuming matter
+Grooming is a time-consuming activity